State Satisfactory Academic Progress

 - Must indicate school code (0875) for Summer on HESC.

 A student who does not meet these minimum standards for any one semester will be ineligible to receive an award payment.
 Students who do not meet the requirements will receive notification.
 A waiver of the minimum achievement standards may be granted in cases where extreme extenuating circumstances exist.
 If you feel you have extenuating circumstances, you can complete the TAP Waiver Form.
+Please contact the financial aid office to speak with an advisor for more information regarding the TAP appeal process in order to gain access to the form.

 Appeals must be submitted no later than 14 days before the end of the term.